The diagram below reflects the different types of standards and rules which exist today.

-European standards (ENs) are Europe-wide standards that help in developing the single European market for goods and services in all sectors.
-The intention of ENs is to facilitate trade between countries, create new markets, and cut compliance costs.
+European standards (ENs) are Europe-wide standards that help to develop the single European market for goods and services in all sectors.
+ENs exist to facilitate trade between countries, create new markets, and cut compliance costs.
 Increasingly, opportunities for extending standards beyond Europe to other parts of the world are being explored.
 In the UK, ENs are published by the British Standards Institute (BSI) as BS ENs, and we work closely to support the secretariat.

 Company and project standards

 Standards may be agreed at company or project level.
-For example to manage risk in areas not covered by industry standards or through specific laws; or as a way to provide local detail to legal and standards compliance.
+For example, they can be used to manage risk in areas not covered by industry standards or through specific laws.
+They can also provide local detail to legal and standards compliance.